Interview with Fellow Harry Thompson - ESRA

 Harry Thompson: Throw yourself in and take every opportunity you can to learn from different mentors.
 I found that each consultant worked differently.
 It is nice to build your own approach by picking out the bits of style that suit you.
 Get ready to be overwhelmed with project ideas and teaching requests.
 Make sure you are careful about what you take on because stretching yourself too thin means you could end up achieving very little.

-Topics: Regional Anaesthesia , Fellowship , ESRA Interviews
+Topics: Fellowship , Regional Anaesthesia , ESRA Interviews

 Subscribe To Our Mailing List